satrijotomo/Data_Science/Gun_Deaths_US/readme.md

 - 'Native American/Native Alaskan': 8.717729026240365,
 - 'White': 4.6356417981453335

-Especially in the second matrix, one can see that the gun deaths in the US disproportinally affects people in Black race category.
+When we restrict the intent factor to homicide, one can see that the gun deaths in the US disproportinally affects people in Black and Hispanic race categories.